ulif/diceware-list/README.rst

 - contain terms as short as possible (to reduce typing)
 - (optionally) contain no words with non-ASCII chars (to enable use with non-localized keyboards)
+- (optionally) are a `prefix code`_, i.e. no complete word in the list is prefix of another word in the list.
 - contain no offending terms

 The last topic is hard to solve technically (hints welcome!), but